-We understand you want to know what it's really like to be part of The Lab.
-So we thought we'd ask our current 'Labbers' to give you some insight...
+We understand you want to know what it's really like to be part of The Lab, so we asked some of the people on The Lab currently to give you some insight...

 Read on to see what Jamie (Junior Planner, Saatchi & Saatchi Wellness) has to say about her Lab experience.

 I had been living in the UK for a total of 3 months.
 I had recently emigrated from South Africa and I was looking for any opportunities that would help me build onto my previous agency experience.
 New department, new kind of industry, in a completely new country (talk about taking myself out of my comfort zone).
 But that made me think… how often do we really place ourselves outside of our comfort zone that really challenges our strengths and weaknesses?